Vedant-Asati03/anv/README.md

 - Sub or dub on demand via `--dub`; switches the query and history tagging automatically.
 - Episode selector behaves like a shell picker: arrow keys, `Enter`, `Esc` to bail.
 - Remembers what you watched last night, including translation choice – `anv --history` drops you right back in.
+- Reads manga too – `anv --manga` fetches chapters and pipes pages directly to your image viewer (mpv by default).
 - Fires up `mpv` (or whatever you export as `ANV_PLAYER`) with the highest-quality stream it can negotiate.

 ## Install it